National Cadet Corps (Singapore): Adventure Training

-The NCC is constantly seeking new adventure programmes to broaden the experiences and horizons of its cadets.

 International Cadet Exchange Programmes

 Every year selected cadets are given the opportunity to participate in various international exchanges with cadets from countries such as Australia, Brunei, Canada, New Zealand, the United Kingdom, the United States of America, Hong Kong, India and China.

+This programme would be either done locally or overseas in the host country.

 The Singapore National Cadet Corps Command Band

-The Singapore NCC Command Band is the musical unit of the National Cadet Corps and Swiss Cottage Secondary School.
+The Singapore National Cadet Corps Command Band is the musical unit of the NCC and a premier CCA in Swiss Cottage Secondary School.
 Serving the Corps since 1999, the Command Band's mission is to provide musical support for HQ NCC's military occasions such as the Teacher Officer Course Graduation Parade, Cadet Officer Course Graduation Parade, and Affirmation Ceremonies.

 In addition to serving HQ NCC, the Command Band has also provided musical support for the Singapore Armed Forces and Singapore Civil Defence Force.
 Other military-related ceremonies which the Command Band is also involved in would include the Remembrance Day and War Memorial Services organised by the SAF Veterans League and the Singapore Chinese Chamber of Commerce and Industry.

 Since 2010, the Singapore NCC Command Band has been part of the Combined Band, providing the parade music for the Parade and Ceremony Segment of the National Day Parade.

 The Director of Music is MAJ (NCC) Anthony Chew.